sudipto80/Squirrel/README.md

 Squirrel is a simple and easy to use interface for querying and reporting of data.
 APIs for Data acquisition, Data filtering, Data cleansing, etc. provide simple solution, often in one step, for many real world problems.

-For a quick start take a look at the (http://www.slideshare.net/sudipto80/squirrel-do-morewithlesscodelightcheatsheet "CheatSheet")
+For a quick start take a look at the [CheatSheet] (http://www.slideshare.net/sudipto80/squirrel-do-morewithlesscodelightcheatsheet)

 Here is a high level block diagram of all the components of Squirrel.
 ![Block Diagram](http://gifyu.com/images/blocks.png "High Level Block Diagram")